serkannkoc/CSE1142_HW3/README.md

 # CSE1142_HW3
-This project was about creating our own String data type using C structs.
+This project was about creating our own String data type using C structs.There file i/o operations also.